scopedb/scopedb-site/reference/functions/variance_pop.md

 ## Returns

-The data type of the returned value is FLOAT.
+The data type of the returned value is float.

 If all records inside a group are NULL, this function returns NULL.